ComplianceAsCode/content/docs/manual/developer/05_tools_and_utilities.md

 This script needs the project built for the given product and `utils/rule_dir_json.py` ran.
 The help report has the following sections:

-- Missing in DISA: These are rules that in the DISA spreadsheet but are not in the ComplianceAsCode/content spreadsheet
+- Missing in DISA: These are rules that in the DISA spreadsheet but are not in the ComplianceAsCode/content spreadsheet'
 - Missing in CaC : These are rules that in the ComplianceAsCode/content but not in the DISA spreadsheet
-- Delta: If section of rules is not the same a diff will appear.
-DISA content is on the left.
+- Delta: If section of rules is not the same a diff will appear; DISA content is on the left.

 Example: